danc256/retropc-cracks/tsr/README.md

 The strategy I used was to get up to the protection screen, then save off the entire data segment using the debugger (all 64KB of it).
 Wait a few seconds, then do it again.
 Pass the protection check, then do it one more time.
 I wrote a throwaway program that looked for any bytes that remained consistent between captures 1 and 2, but changed in capture 3.
 This reduced the number of bytes I had to check to maybe 11 or so?
 Then it was just a matter of manually flipping each of those bytes after initialization but before the protection screen using a debugger.
 It only took maybe 3 tries before I found the right one.

 The same technique worked equally well on all the other SCUMM VM games I got my hands on at the time.

+The "motivation" from QUARTZ mentioned in the splash screen was a nonstop tirade of beratement that was probably a violation of the 8th Amendment to the US Constitution.
+It was a public shaming that clawed deep into the psyche, tormented the ego and delighted in skilled manipulation of a fragile self-esteem.
+The General had met his Waterloo.
+All past accomplishments were for naught.
+Put down that keyboard crawl back in your hole.
+Then when I finally figured it out all I got was a "kewl" on a BBS post and life moved on.
+You're only as good as your last crack.